backstage/backstage/docs/cli/commands.md

 ## help

-This command displays you a help summary or detailed help screens for each command.
+This command displays a help summary or detailed help screens for each command.
 Below is a cleaned up output of `yarn backstage-cli --help`.

 ```text